umakantv/design-patterns/README.md

 ### Program to interface, not implementations
 Implementation comes with the baggage of strictly being tied to the implementing class.
 With interface, we can change the behiour at run time.

-### Strive for loosely coupled designs between objects that interact
+### Loosely coupled designs between objects

-Loosely couple designs allow up to build flexible OO systems that can handle changes because they minimize the interdependency between objects.
+Loosely couple designs allow us to build flexible OO systems that can handle changes because they minimize the interdependency between objects.

 ### Open-Closed Priciple